tkareine/jekyll-minibundle/README.md

 #### `ministamp` call syntax

-The argument for `ministamp` tag must be in [YAML][YAML] syntax, and parsing the argument as YAML must result either in a String or a Hash.
-What you saw previously was the argument being parsed as a String;
-it's effectively a shorthand version of passing the argument as a Hash with certain keys.
+The argument for `ministamp` tag must be in [YAML] syntax, and parsing the argument as YAML must result either in a String or a Hash.
+What you saw previously was the argument being parsed as a String; it's effectively a shorthand version of passing the argument as a Hash with certain keys.
 That is, in the following call:

 ``` liquid
 {% ministamp _tmp/site.css assets/site.css %}